Varun Innovates

 Recently wrapped or clarified items that explain why the public lab looks the way it does now.

-The current exploration pass is complete and captured as a foundation for continuity, adaptation, and explainability across XR sessions.
+The current exploration pass is documented as a foundation for continuity, adaptation, and explainability across XR sessions.

 The mentorship is wrapped.
-The useful residue is sharper thinking around world-model demos, prototype quality, and how teams move from polish to system quality.
+The useful residue is sharper thinking around spatial-context demos, prototype quality, and how teams move from polish to system quality.

-The repo map now reflects the actual stack: Harmony design work, command centers, books, docs, experiments, and applied XR builds.
+The repo map now separates public R&D artifacts from docs, internal systems, experiments, and applied XR builds.

 Promising threads that should become cleaner demos, notes, or conversations next.